jamajlo/PuzzlePazza/README.md

 The game is started by the green button, stopped by the red one.

 You move the pieces by clicking on them.
-The empty field is always the bottom right one.
+The empty field is always the bottom right.

 Try to solve the puzzle as fast as you can to get the best score.